-Mergers and acquisitions of companies that advance our technology capabilities will be critical to achieving our 2025 Vision.
-Cultivating target lists and relationships with potential M&A targets can often be a lengthy process, but we believe it is key to creating successful acquisitions with sustainable business results.
+Acquisitions of companies that advance our technology capabilities will be critical to achieving our 2025 Vision.
+Target product offerings include additional cartridge valve technology ("CVT"), CVT-adjacent hydraulic products, electronic controls and implementation and linked technologies such as electro-mechanical actuators, factory automation, software or products relevant to the Internet of Things.
+Cultivating target lists and relationships with potential acquisition targets can often be a lengthy process, but we believe it is key to creating successful acquisitions with sustainable business results.
 We have an established list of potential targets at any given time and entertain reviewing other opportunities for acquisition as they become known to us.